Home » Blog » Developing Music Literacy » Multitasking Activities » Black History Songs for Elementary Students

 This Little Light of Mine

-The exact origin of This Little Light of Mine is unclear.
-Some reports claim it was originally written as a song for children but this theory seems to have been debunked.
-During the Civil Rights Movement, the song became a protest song sung at many marches and rallies.
+The origins of This Little Light of Mine are somewhat unclear.
+While some believe it was initially written as a children’s song this theory has largely been debunked.
+During the Civil Rights Movement the song became a powerful protest anthem.
+It was sung at marches and rallies to inspire hope and unity.

 Black History Songs with Elementary Music Orff Arrangements

-Click the short videos below to listen to the Orff accompaniments for each song.
+Click the links above to listen to the Orff accompaniments in the video previews for each song.

 Black History Songs Know No Season